The Long-Term Scholarships

 Applications from candidates affiliated with higher education institutions in countries other than those listed will not be taken into consideration.

 - Please follow this link to the list of Danish institutions offering long-term scholarships in 2017/18

 Scholarships are tenable during the academic year.
 The autumn term begins on September 1st, the spring term on February 1st.

 With respect to residence permits and/or visa, we recommend that accepted applicants contact the Danish diplomatic representation in their home country well in advance of their entry into Denmark.

 Scholarships include free tuition and a monthly stipend of DKK 6,500.

-Some Danish higher education institutions may choose to charge Ph.D. students a course fee in conjunction with enrollment in Ph.D. courses.
+Some Danish higher education institutions may choose to charge a fee in conjunction with ph.d. courses.

-Danish Government Scholarships can be used to cover travel, visa, accomodation, food, and other living expenses.
+Danish Government Scholarships can be used to cover travel, visa, accommodation, food, and other living expenses.
 The scholarships are for one person only.
 Additional amounts for accompanying family members are not available.

 Participants may be liable to pay tax on their scholarship in the Kingdom of Denmark.
 Therefore, scholarship recipients should contact the local tax authorities for an individual assessment.
 In the event that the Danish tax authorities decide that a scholarship is taxable, the Agency for Science and Higher Education has no power to overturn the decision.

 Danish is the normal language of instruction at institutions of higher education in Denmark, but more and more institutions offer courses in English or in another foreign language or have special arrangements for non-Danish students.